weebney/tachyon/docs/content/_index.md

 </div>

-Tachyon uses browsers' built in features to markedly improve the speed of your website, resulting in a better user experience and potentially even [significantly more conversions](https://archive.ph/0RPcN).
+Tachyon uses browsers' built in features to markedly improve the speed of your website, resulting in a better user experience and potentially even significantly more conversions.[^5]

 <span style="font-size:110%;"><span style="">**To test if Tachyon would've helped</span>,** <button id="confetti"><span id="clickMe" style="font-weight:bold;">click
                             me!</span></button></span>